Red, white and blue painted Fourth of July pinwheel painted with Natural Earth Paint

 Step 1.
 I used the red and blue paints from the Children's Natural Earth Paint Kit.
 They come in powder form, and the mixing cups pictured were included.
 The ratio is 1 part paint to 1 part water, so I mixed 1 tablespoon of each.
 This was enough to make all 4 pinwheels, and I had a little left over at the end.

 Step 2.
-Cut your paper material (I used a file folder) into a perfect square without getting out a ruler by folding the bottom edge over til it's flush with an adjacent side, and cutting off the excess.
+Cut your paper material (I used a file folder) into a perfect square without getting out a ruler by folding the bottom edge over till it's flush with an adjacent side, and cutting off the excess.

 Step 3.
 With your squares set, lay down some protective material and get to painting!
 Be sure to paint both sides of your square, as both will be seen at the end.